WE REDEFINE SURFACE DESIGN

 Tomma Bloom is a multidisciplinary design studio dedicated to a research of textile design through form, color and substance to redefine surface design for interior.

-Textile Design is the basis of our creative practice and a guideline to our work.
-We believe that its methods can be used both as a visual language and as an object in creating tactile and playful spaces.
-Through ever-evolving material research, we work to redefine the tools of our trade - pattern, and structure, along with form and color – into tangible, three-dimensional experiences, inspired and driven by an exploration of material culture and the interactions between objects and folklore.
+Textile design is the foundation of our creative practice.
+We create tactile, joyous and playful objects that illustrate its fundamentals as a visual language.
+Through ever-evolving material research, we work to redefine the tools of our trade - pattern, structure, form and color – into tangible, three-dimensional experience, driven by an exploration of material culture and the interactions between objects and folklore.

-Tom graduated from Shenkar College of Design with a bachelor’s degree in Textile Design (Cum Laude) and from Tel-Aviv University with a Master of Art in Interdisciplinary Arts.
+Tom graduated from Shenkar College of Design with a Bachelor's in Textile Design (Cum Laude) and from Tel-Aviv University with a Master of Art in Interdisciplinary Arts.